lyskai/rd/docs/remap.md

 # 2. RideHal remap APIs
 ## 2.1 The details of Remap::Init
-[Remap::Init](../include/ridehal/component/Remap.hpp#L90) do all the initialization work for a remap pipeline, including initialize the CPU&DSP processor and logger, create remap worker, create remap map.
+[Remap::Init](../include/ridehal/component/Remap.hpp#L90) do all the initialization work for a remap pipeline, including initialize the CPU,GPU,DSP processor and logger, create remap worker, create remap map.
 It should be called at the beginning of pipeline.
 ## 2.2 The details of Remap::RegisterBuffers
 [Remap::RegisterBuffers](../include/ridehal/component/Remap.hpp#L101) register buffers for input and output data.
 This step could be done by user or skipped.
 If skipped, all the buffers will be registered at execute step.
 ## 2.3 The details of Remap::DeRegisterBuffers